How much does air conditioning cost to install?

 Thinking about getting air conditioning at home?
 Fair enough.
 UK summers are now doing a decent impression of the Med, except with less sangria and more loft insulation.

-So, how much does air con really cost in the UK?
+So, how much does it cost to install air conditioning in the UK?

 🔑 Key takeaways:

-• Typical running costs: around 8p to 25p per hour depending on the system
+• Typical running costs: around 7p to 25p per hour, depending on the system and electricity rate

-• Extra costs can apply for electrical upgrades, awkward access, longer pipe runs, and premium features
+• Extra costs can apply for awkward access, longer pipe runs, electrical upgrades, premium units and specialist installation work

 Installation needed?